Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 We can separate campaigns into 4 performance categories based on CTR & Signup Rates:
 - **High CTR & High Signup Rate to increase awareness & generate signups** - **Health For All was the outright best-performing campaign at CTR 25% & Signup Rate 8.2%**.
 Compare Health Coverage followed with CTR 14% & Signup Rate 3%.
 Combined, these campaigns cost $14k.
-- **High Signup Rate to generate signups** - #CoverageMatters (2.8%), #HealthyLiving (2.8%), and Tailored Health Plans (1.2%) generated signups despite low CTR (10%, 10%, 7% respectively).
+- **Low CTR but High Signup Rate to generate signups** - #CoverageMatters (2.8%), #HealthyLiving (2.8%), and Tailored Health Plans (1.2%) generated signups despite low CTR (10%, 10%, 7% respectively).
 Combined, these campaigns cost $14k.
-- **High CTR to increase awareness** - Benefit Updates (22%), Summer Wellness Tips (18%), Affordable Plans (13%), and Preventive Care News (12%) generated awareness despite low Signup Rate (0.1% - 0.5%).
+- **Low Signup Rate but High CTR to increase awareness** - Benefit Updates (22%), Summer Wellness Tips (18%), Affordable Plans (13%), and Preventive Care News (12%) increased awareness despite low Signup Rate (0.1% - 0.5%).
 Combined, these campaigns cost $17k.
 - **Low CTR & Low Signup Rate to neither increase awareness nor generate signups** - **Golden Years Security was the outright worst-performing campaign at CTR 1% & Signup Rate 0.4%**. #InsureYourHealth was next with CTR 8% & Signup Rate 0.4%.
 Combined, these campaigns cost $11k indicating ineffective results despite high budget allocation.

 4 campaigns (Health For All, Compare Health Coverage, #CoverageMatters, and #HealthyLiving) generate **83% of all signups**.

-The combined budget for 3 high-performing campaigns - Health For All, #HealthyLiving, and Benefit Updates - is $8k, lower than the combined budget for 2 poorly performing campaigns - #InsureYourHealth, Golden Years Security, indicating an **imbalance in resource allocation**.
+We note that marketing budget is not allocated based on performance.

 ### Campaign Types Can Drive Trends in Campaign Category Performance: